git4humans/git4humans/README.md

 gt repo add origin https://github.com/pytorch/pytorch
 ```

-Since we all know, unless you are working in a big, complex project, you mostly need to add a default remote repository under the default name `origin`.
+Since we all know, unless you are working on a big, complex project, you mostly need to add a default remote repository under the default name `origin`.

 No need to state it explicitly.
 The tool will understand.